Add this infographic to your website!

 “People often forget about dangers associated with major home appliances because they’re as much a part of daily life as a toothbrush,” said Chris Hall, president of RepairClinic.com and appliance repair expert.
 “It’s important to be aware of these dangers and to take proper care to reduce risks and stay safe.”

-Here are the top three most overlooked home appliance dangers and how to avoid them:
+Here are the top three most overlooked home appliance dangers and tips on how families can protect themselves:

 The clothes dryer: Instant fire starter.